Ryan-16/duvegsoc_website/posts/recipe-lemon-drizzle-cake.md

 Method:
 1. Preheat the oven to 170C.
-Grease or line a loaf ti
+Grease or line a loaf tin.
 2. Mix the vegetable oil and sugar together in a large bowl.
 3. Add in the lemon zest, flour, bicarbonate of soda, salt and milk.
 Beat together with a wooden spoon to combine.
 4. Stir in the lemon juice.